Incoming exchange students

 If you would like to live with many German and foreign students in a hall of residence run by the Leipzig Student Services (Studentenwerk Leipzig), please apply online directly to the Studentenwerk Leipzig and not to the Akademisches Auslandsamt.
 As a rule, rental agreements for the halls of residence are arranged for at least one year.
 If you have any questions about a hall of residence, please contact the Studentenwerk Leipzig.

-Vacant rooms are usually advertised in newspapers or magazines and on notice boards at the university.
+Vacant rooms are usually advertised in adverts on the Internet and in newspapers or magazines as well as on notice boards in the university buildings.

 Many students who are going abroad rent their rooms fully furnished while they are away, for example.
 In a shared apartment, the kitchen and bathroom are for the use of all flatmates.